thammegowda/summary/nmt/content/03-unsup/01-unsupervised-nmt.md

 Progression of learning word embedding alignments:
 1. Using a dictionary of word translations to learn the transformation matrix.
 [Exploiting Similarities among Languages for Machine Translation](https://arxiv.org/pdf/1309.4168.pdf) {% cite mikolov2013exploiting %}
 2. Much smaller dictionaries: as small as 25 pairs.
 In many cases those pairs can be automatically obtained, eg: numbers, names etc. See [Learning bilingual word embeddings with (almost) no bilingual data](https://www.aclweb.org/anthology/P17-1042) {% cite artetxe2017binlingemb %}
-3. More fancier techniques for learning word alignments: Use adversarial training.
+3. Fully unsupervised using more advanced techniques for word alignments: Using adversarial training.
 See [Word translation without parallel data](https://arxiv.org/pdf/1710.04087.pdf) {% cite conneau2017word %} .

 The implementation of {% cite conneau2017word %} 's approch is made available on github as [facebookresearch/MUSE](https://github.com/facebookresearch/MUSE) and it is more popular.
 These unsupervised approaches can sometimes perform better than supervised approach.
 Here is a visual interepretation of embedding alignment (taken from their github repo): ![](https://github.com/facebookresearch/MUSE/raw/master/outline_all.png)